 One exercise I like to recommend to new moms, particularly if you are a visual person, is to create a venn diagram.

 On the left side of your diagram, list out the activities, traits, and feelings that you loved about your pre-mom-self.

 On the right side of your diagram, list out the activities, traits, and feelings that you recognize in yourself as a new mom.

 Now, look for any areas where you see overlap, or more importantly, where you can CREATE overlap and jot those down in the center.

 Having trouble finding the overlap?
 See if my own personal diagram helps inspire some ideas.

 It's just one step in the journey to your new normal, but articulating those thoughts and getting them down on paper is a great way to bring them to the surface and commit to taking some action.
 You will find yourself, slowly but surely.
 And I hope that the person you find is even better than the one you so fondly remember.

-Don't forget that you can receive articles like this one and other exclusive content and worksheets by signing up for coaching straight to your inbox.
-Sign-up is in the sidebar.
+You can receive articles like this one and other exclusive content and worksheets by signing up for weekly coaching sent straight to your inbox.
+Just click here.